particle-iot/docs/src/content/reference/device-os/firmware.md

 Defines the static IP addresses used by the system to connect to the network when static IP is activated.

-Static IP addressing is only available on the Photon and P1 (Gen 2).
-It is not available on the Argon or Ethernet (Gen 3), P2, or Photon 2.
+This API is only available for the Photon and P1 (Gen 2).

+On the Argon, P2, and Photon 2, static IP addressing requires Device OS 5.3.0 or later and uses a different API.
+See [`NetworkInterfaceConfig`](#networkinterfaceconfig).

 ```cpp
 // SYNTAX